gabi-alt/hello_world/README.md

 # hello_world
 just another repository
- i like knowing to do new things, hre  comes a newbies
+ i like knowing to do new things, here  comes a newbies